Skip to main content

 You just keep finding books where it doesn't.

-You found stories where the heroes could retreat to separate decks, separate schedules, separate lives.
+You searched for forced proximity romance in space and found books where the heroes could retreat to separate decks, separate schedules, separate lives.
+That is not forced proximity.
+That is a cruise ship with a viewport.

-It means one galley, one briefing room, and bridge watches that last until neither of them can pretend they are still talking about the mission.
+Real forced proximity means neither of them can leave: corridors narrow enough to brush shoulders, one galley, one briefing room, bridge watches that last until neither can pretend they are still talking about the mission.

 The Starfall Accord was written for that search.